Take pictures of the instrument - ideally from all sides, with a rule next to it.

 Even though it is an important component of the sound,

-in the synthesized playback the buzzing sometimes adds up in unnatural ways.
+in the synthesized playback the buzzing quickly adds up in unnatural ways.

 Cloth and rubber bands usually work well.

 On Matepes with buzzers inside the bell resonator, I push in a a piece of cloth with a ruler,